worldtravelnread/GettingAndCleaningDataProject/README.md

 14. Write the tidy data set to a .txt file.

+15. Write the tidy data set to a .csv file.

+16. Update: I misinterpreted the last item and created a data set with the average for each variable for each subject, and the average of each variable for each activity.

+I wrote that code creates a data set with the average for each variable for each activity and subject.
+The resulting data frame has 180 observations and 81 variables.

 * This meets item 5 of the R script requirements.

+17. Write the updated data set to a .txt file.

-15. Write the tidy data set to a .csv file.
+18. Write the updated data set to a .csv file.